mozilla/id-specs/browserid/index.md

     eyJpc3MiOiJicm93c2VyaWQub3JnIiwiZXhwIjoxM...
     hv5wVN0HPINUZlLi4SJo9RzJhMU5_6XZsltYWODDD...

+#### Chained Certificates ####

+When a certificate certifies a key, it is meant ONLY as a binding of the key to an identity.
+This binding MUST NOT be interpreted as a grant of certification authority to that key, UNLESS the certificate explicitly indicates such delegation of authority.

+To perform this delegation, the certificate MUST include the field:

+    ...
+      "delegate": {
+        ...
+      }
+    ...

+The specifics of the delegation field indicate how much delegation of authority is indicated.
+At this time, only two types of delegation are supported:

+    ...
+      "delegate": {
+        "all": true
+      }
+    ...

+which explicitly delegates all authority.

+Also:

+    ...
+      "delegate": {
+        "domains": ["foo.com", "bar.com"]
+      }
+    ...

+which delegates only certification of users at those domains.

+#### JOSE Spec ####

 The JOSE spec currently does not specify a certificate format beyond JWS signatures.
 If it eventually does, we will consider moving to it.

 ### Identity Assertion ###